 Finding a job in Los Angeles

-Expats will need a work permit to be legally employed in LA.
+Once expats have secured a job, they will need to obtain a work permit to be legally employed in LA.